 - the analysis of socio-economic and demographic features of the territory,

-- public services to be delivered (exclusively) online in the coming 5-15 years,
+- public services to be delivered (exclusively) online in the coming 5 to 15 years,

 - the current coverage, quality and price of broadband access,